-This homebrew mill is a two roller adjustable grain mill that features a 7 lb capacity hopper and a wood base.
+The Cereal Killer Grain Mill from Adventures in Homebrewing is homebrew grain mill that features two adjustable rollers.
+It has a 7 lb capacity hopper and a wood base.
 The current version of the Cereal Killer sports a ball bearing design for the rollers, marked settings for the adjustable rollers and a new improved handle.

 - Includes a handle, but you can also easily use a drill.